beeware/rubicon-objc/docs/en/reference/rubicon-objc-types.md

 ### Default registered type encodings

 The following table lists Objective-C's standard type encodings for primitive types, and the corresponding registered ctypes.
 These mappings can be considered stable, but nonetheless users should not hard code these encodings unless necessary.
-Instead, the `encoding_for_ctype`{.interpreted-text role="func"} function should be used to encode types, because it is less error-prone and more readable than typing encodings out by hand.
+Instead, the [`encoding_for_ctype`][rubicon.objc.types.encoding_for_ctype] function should be used to encode types, because it is less error-prone and more readable than typing encodings out by hand.

 | `Ctype`                                               | Type encoding  | Notes                                                                                                                                                                                                                                                |
 |-------------------------------------------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|